 Monthly Archives: September 2017

-So, let us get back to Ashitaba leaves.
-I am a fortunate recipient of Ashitaba plant from a classmate-friend Jenny who lives in a cool, farm-conducive, mountainous Bukidnon.
+To be packed with much properties alledged to be beneficial to human health is just too wonderful for a leaf!
+I am a fortunate recipient of this plant from a classmate-friend Jenny who lives in a cool, farm-conducive, mountainous Bukidnon.
 Bukidnon province is one of the vegetable baskets of the Philippines.
-I did not know about Ashitaba but this friend’s generosity led me to it.
+I did not know about Gynura Procumbens (and Ashitaba) but this friend’s generosity led me to it.
 Jenny knows I am a natural remedy advocate.
-With my husband’s help (in getting good soil), our home is now with this Japanese plant Ashitaba.
+With my husband’s help (in getting good soil), our home is now with this longevity spinach.

 In more complex but delicious taste, the leaves can be taken in as a juice, smoothie, tea or salad dressing.
 For no hassle, simply pluck a leaf, wash and eat!

 My son has this eating vegetable challenge in his health class today.
 The easiest and fastest way is to cut three tip branches from the plant and voila!
 Johm has now the ready to eat veggie.
 Off to school he went this morning with these leaves still on the tip branches inside a clear plastic food container.

 So, what are those allege health benefits of Gynura procumbens leaves?
 There is a good comparison of Gynura Ashitaba and Ashitaba leaves from this Ashitaba Plant website.
 And here here is what Gynura Procumbens can do: